isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

     - *Create Gene Favorite* - Here you can:

       * Create a Gene Favorite for Analysis, To Create a New Gene Favorite - You provide a name and select the Gene.
 You can upload a stored Gene List or to aid in Gene selection, you can access the HGNC portal (Hugo Gene Nomenclature Committee) via the "**View Gene Identifiers**" link under this Menu selection.
       * Save or Cancel a new creation.
+    - *Select Genes for a New Workbook* - This sub-menu has two feature:

+      * Apply to New Analysis - Select a Favorite(s) Gene from the list shown of stored Favorites to Analyze
+      * Add (+) Apply to New Analysis - Basically navigates back to the **Create Gene Favorite** (See description above)

  * **Variables** -